aljoxo/Arisen/README.md

  6. You may exit out of the application.
 ![](https://raw.githubusercontent.com/iAmMe27/Tahrovin/main/img/ShaderCache.png)

-5. Install Anniversary Addition (Creation Club) Content.

 #### Installing Creation Club Content
  If you have never installed the Creation Club Content before, please do the following.

  1. Purchase the *Skyrim Anniversary Edition* Upgrade from Steam.
-If you do not do this, you can not play the list.
-There is no work around for this and pirating this content will not work, and if pirate the content and come asking for assistance, you will be banned.
+If you do not do this, you can not install or play the list.
+   > **There is no work around for this and pirating this content will not work.
+If you pirate the content and come asking for assistance, you will be banned.**
- 2. Install the Anniversary Edition via Steam.
- 3. Once you have the Anniversary Edition installed, do the following steps.
+ 2. Once you have the Anniversary Edition bought, do the following steps below.
- 4. In your Steam Library, right-click on the menu entry for Skyrim, select `Properties` and then select `Local Files`.
+ 3. In your Steam Library, right-click on the menu entry for Skyrim, select `Properties` and then select `Local Files`.
 Click `Verify Integrity of Game Files` and wait.
- 5. Once this is completed, launch the game once from Steam.
+ 4. Once this is completed, launch the game once from Steam.
 You may receive a prompt that your settings were detected or not detected, this does not matter, nor do any options you select here.
 Simply open the launcher and launch the game.
- 6. Once the intro logo finishes displaying and the Skyrim logo appears, you should receive a prompt to "Download All Content?"
+ 5. Once the intro logo finishes displaying and the Skyrim logo appears, you should receive a prompt to "Download All Content?"
 Accept this option.
- 7. If you did not receive a prompt to download, select the Creation Club option from the menu, and you should find a "Download All" prompt in there somewhere.
+ 6. If you did not receive a prompt to download, select the Creation Club option from the menu, and you should find a "Download All" prompt in there somewhere.
 If this message does not appear, you have not purchased the $20 Upgrade.
 Begin again from step 1.
- 8. Wait for the download process to complete.
+ 7. Wait for the download process to complete.
 Do **NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.
- 9. Proceed with the rest of the installation.
+ 8. Proceed with the rest of the installation.

 ### Wabbajack Installation

 #### Installing Wabbajack

-Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) on this github and place it in a folder such as `C:\Wabbajack`.
-Do not place it in program files, on your desktop or in your downloads folder.
+Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) on this github and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
 I recommend placing it on an SSD as it will work quicker on there.

 #### Downloading and Installing Arisen

 Downloading and installing Arisen can take a while depending on your internet connection and computer.
 To install Arisen, complete the following steps.

-1. Download the Wabbajack Installer on this github,.
+1. Open Wabbajack and click `Browse Modlists`
+2. Tick on the `Show Unofficial lists` option in the top right corner of Wabbajack
-2. Press the download button on Arisen and wait for it to download.
+3. Press the download button on Arisen and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\Arisen. **Do not install it to your desktop, downloads folder, or Skyrim's Steam Folder.**
+4. Set the installation folder to be somewhere like C:\Games\Arisen. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
-4. The download location does not need to be on a SSD but it makes installing a bit faster
+> The download location does not need to be on a SSD, but it makes installing faster.
 5. Press the play button to begin.
 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.